OUR FEES

 Timescales

 For example, if entering a guilty plea at your first hearing in the Magistrates’ Court, it is possible that you could be sentenced at that same hearing and therefore your case could conclude at one single hearing.
-If; however, the court felt it would be useful and appropriate for a pre-sentence report to be prepared by probation in order to assist the court with its sentencing exercise, then your case could be adjourned for a further three weeks in order for probation to prepare their report.
+If, however, the court felt it would be useful and appropriate for a pre-sentence report to be prepared by probation in order to assist the court with its sentencing exercise, then your case could be adjourned for a further three weeks in order for probation to prepare their report.

-In contrast, if you were entering a not guilty plea in the Magistrates’ court, depending on your bail position and the court’s availability to hear your case, you could find yourself waiting in excess of a year for a trial to take place.
+In contrast, if you were entering a not guilty plea in the Magistrates’ Court, depending on your bail position and the court’s availability to hear your case, you could find yourself waiting in excess of a year for a trial to take place.
 Of course, courts will try to accommodate a trial date at its earliest available slot, but this can sometimes take a while.

 Service Information

 When preparing for trial, we will meet with you to go through the prosecution papers with you and obtain your full instructions and comments on the evidence.
 We will prepare your Proof of Evidence, which is a document containing your detailed instructions.
-You will be sent this document for your to read through carefully and approve.
+You will be sent this document for you to read through carefully and approve.
 This will contain the details of your defence which we will present to the court at trial.
 We will also obtain witness statements from any potential defence witnesses who may be able to support your defence case.

 Where appropriate, before your case even gets to trial, we often prepare detailed written representations to the prosecution, inviting them to review their file and discontinue their case against you.
 Within those representations, we will clearly set out any weaknesses in the prosecution’s case which would suggest there is insufficient evidence of securing a conviction at trial and set out any personal mitigation which would suggest it would not be in the public interest for your case to proceed to trial.